swemurali/FindMaximum/README.md

 ```
 ii)	# To find the maximum marks using the list method max().
 ```
-Program to find the maximum marks using the list method max().
 Developed by: suwetha.M
 RegisterNumber: 21006216
 def max_marks(marks):